SandunK/SinhalaLyricsSearchEngine/README.md

 >   ...
 >]

+> Note: Data were scraped from https://sinhalasongbook.com/ site for educational purposes

 ## Indexing and Mapping
 Several advance methods are used to create index and map above scrapped data into elasticsearch.
 Required resources are available [here](https://www.elastic.co/downloads/elasticsearch) .